-Teacher judgment is guided by achievement standards that are fixed reference points used to describe what is valued as important for children to know, understand and do.
-The standards describe the expected qualities of children's work and give a common frame of reference and a shared language to describe achievement.
+Teacher judgment is guided by achievement standards that are fixed reference points used to describe what is valued as important for young people to know, understand and do.
+The standards describe the expected qualities of student work and give a common frame of reference and a shared language to describe student achievement.